aochagavia/rocket/readme.md

 Rocket
 ======

-*Note: this project is no longer being maintained and pull requests will be ignored.
-Feel free to fork if you think something is missing.*

 > Rocket is a toy game written in Rust, using the [`ggez`](https://github.com/ggez/ggez) library.
 The code is thoroughly commented in order to help people to follow it easily.